As for the technical aspects of it, the camera outshines most of its competitors, including from its own line.

 It’s also worth mentioning that just like in the previous model, the autofocus control is very convenient.

 The switch modes AF-A, AF-S, AF-C make it easy to switch from a dynamic scene to a static one.
+Just like withmost Nikon digital cameras, this model also has a great ability to focus in low light conditions.

 In any case, work on portraits with further processing on the computer to add a bit of drama/romanticism.